sourcehut-mirrors/chawan/doc/css.md

 that consist of one addition or subtraction and do not use the `var` function.

+The standard pseudo-elements ::before, ::after, and ::marker are supported.

 ## Proprietary extensions

 * `text-align` accepts the values `-cha-center`, `-cha-left`, and